 Just because you’ve mastered a programming language or two, it doesn’t mean that you’re qualified to be a fully-fledged software developer.
 This is because almost every company uses its own proprietary set of tools and there are occasions where they might change the type of libraries that they use.
 This means that you’re going to have to learn an entirely new set of tools for certain projects, and there are also many companies out there who are struggling to upkeep their legacy tools because they’re too stubborn to change.

 In short, don’t be surprised that you have to learn a new programming language or work with unique tools that you’ve never tried before.
 As a software developer, your knowledge of computer science should help you quickly learn new tools by applying concepts that you’re familiar with to different languages and systems.
+Also don’t be afraid to showcase your street-smart knowledge of the tech world, be that showcasing your latest Github upload using a Git GUI with powerful features, or stewarding your principles around open-source software.
 This is part of what it means to be a software developer, so don’t hesitate to embrace the unknown and be prepared to learn something new every day.

 While it can sometimes be daunting to learn something that you’re not familiar with, it’s important to get accustomed to that idea because you’ll be constantly figuring new things out and learning new ways to optimize your processes.
 The more you learn, the more appealing you’ll be as a candidate too.